beydlern/beydlern.github.io/projects/hubbletension.md

 ## Overview

 The goal of this project was to analyze the Hubble Tension, a disagreement of the value of the Hubble constant, and investigate a method of obtaining the Hubble constant.
-I completed this project in the fall 2022 semester with professor [Dr. Rubin](https://www.phys.hawaii.edu/profile/David-Rubin/) and it was funded by [UROP](https://manoa.hawaii.edu/undergrad/urop/).
+I completed this project in the fall 2022 semester with professor [Dr. Rubin](https://www.phys.hawaii.edu/profile/David-Rubin/) and it was funded by [UROP](https://manoa.hawaii.edu/undergrad/urop/), however more work for the project is still underway.

 ## Introduction